 The Output Relays are normally turned on or turned off (latching) by the automation software.
-It is also possible to select pulsed operation for each relay by setting the PULSE switches on the control card.
+It is also possible to select pulsed operation for each relay by setting the PULSE switches on the control card and the I/O sub cards.
 Thus, when a "turn on" command is sent from the RC140, the relay will switch off again after a short period.
 To select output relay pulsing, set the appropriate PULSE switch to the ON position.
 The Pulse selection switches are the red DIP switch bank at the bottom of the AS101 Relay Control card.
 The switch code is SW12 and is labelled "pulse output relays".
-The duration of the pulse is set by Option B Switches 1 and 2.